WRECK-d/wreckd-website/content/mukamuka-comms/index.md

 ## No Dogs

-> 🚫 **No dogs allowed.** The course borders sensitive Turekihae Head kiwi-zone habitat, with stock present.
-Thanks to the Wharekauhau Station landowners for allowing access across their land.
+> **No dogs allowed.** The course borders the sensitive Turekihae Head Scientific Reserve (NZ Largest Fur Seal Colony), kiwi-zone, and stock is present.
+Thanks to the Wharekauhau Station landowners for allowing access across their land during calving.

 ---